Darxo/Hardened/README.md

 - **Night Effect**, **Double Grip**, **Pattern Recognition**, **Bulwark** and **Man of Steel** no longer display a Mini-Icon
 - Add skill descriptions for all skills from the **Lorekeeper**
 - Corpses will now display the round, in which they were created
-- The automatic camera level calculation is improved
+- The automatic camera level calculation is improved, especially while in mountanious terrain.
+Your camera level is now automatically improved when moving up or down terrain
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
 - Add Setting (on) for preventing tile/enemy tooltips from being generated while it is not your turn
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**